 Avocados.
-Either you’re a die-hard fan or you seriously hate them.
-This versatile food can be mashed into guacamole, or maybe simply enjoyed on toast.
+Either you’re a die-hard fan, or you seriously hate them.
+This versatile food can be mashed into guacamole or simply enjoyed on toast.

 Imagine: you’re about to enjoy your own avocado dish, but you notice your avocados aren’t as plump as they used to be.
 Now you wonder: Do avocados go bad?
 How long do they last?